udayvir-singh/testci/README.md

 # Introduction
 Tangerine provides a painless way to add fennel to your neovim config, without adding to your load times.

-It prioritizes speed, transparency and minimalism.
-It's blazing fast thanks to it diffing algorithm.
+It prioritizes speed, transparency and minimalism and It's blazing fast thanks to it diffing algorithm.

 ## Features
-- Lighting fast compile times
-- Smart diffing to only compile files that are stale
-- Loads `init.fnl` automatically for you
-- Abstracts away lua output from user
+### BLAZING Fast
+- Compiles 1000's of files in **milliseconds**
+- Marker based data differencing algorithm
+- Faster than pooling rate of GIF

+### Transparent
+- Natively loads `nvim/init.fnl`
+- Doesn't create stupid abstractions

+### Evaluation
 - Built-in support for interactive evaluation

 ## Comparison to other plugins